The NLP Eye Accessing Cues (1)

-The ‘standard’ eye movement directions as mapped out by NLP co-developers John Grinder, Frank Pucelik and Richard Bandler are:
+The ‘standard’ eye movement directions as mapped out by NLP co-developers John Grinder, Frank Pucelik and Richard Bandler are shown in the diagram.

 (Imagine this diagram superimposed on the person’s face.
 So that as you face them their Kinaesthetic direction is to YOUR left.)

 These standard eye directions are likely to apply in a majority of people.
 (Note the word ‘likely’.)
-But, as we explain in our own NLP training courses it is important to treat this diagram only as a starting point.
-It would be lovely and simple if we could take this map and know instantly what a person is doing internally.
+But, as we explain in our own NLP training courses it is important to treat this above diagram only as a starting point.
+It would be great and much more simple if we could take this map and know instantly what a person is doing internally – but in real life things are a little more complicated.

 So when your friend looks up to their left or to their right this doesn’t necessarily mean that they are thinking in pictures – it simply means they are looking in this direction and doing something internally.